vivaria/edisonrul.ing/README.md

 ## THE FORGIVING MAIDEN

-*   "The Forgiving Maiden's" effect can be activated before or after your monster(s) are destroyed in battle, similar to "Last Will".
+*   "The Forgiving Maiden"'s effect can be activated before or after your monster(s) are destroyed in battle, similar to "Last Will".

 ## THE GRAVEYARD IN THE FOURTH DIMENSION